WinzarH/LikertMakeR/README.md

 #### Alternative approaches

 Typically, a researcher will synthesise rating-scale data by sampling with a predetermined probability distribution.
-For example, the following code will generate a vector of values with approximately the given probabilities.
+For example, the following code will generate a vector of values for a single Likert-scale item, with approximately the given probabilities.

           n <- 128
           sample(1:5, n, replace = TRUE,
             prob = c(0.1, 0.2, 0.4, 0.2, 0.1)
           )

+This approach is ideal for testing Likert items but it does not help when working on complete Likert scales, or for when we want to specify means and standard deviations.

 The functions `lfast()` and `lexact()` allow the user to specify exact univariate statistics as they might